S0ulDrag0n/YouTubeTLDR/README.md

 *   🪶 **Featherweight & Zero Bloat:** Single binary ~**0.3MB**.
 No databases, no Tokio, no frameworks
 *   ⚡ **Lightning Fast:** Pure Rust + vanilla HTML/JS
 *   🔑 **BYOK:** Bring Your Own Key.
-Uses your Google Gemini API directly — no proxies, no data collection
+Use your own Ollama server or Gemini API — no proxies, no data collection
 *   🎯 **Single Purpose:** Just generates and saves summaries, that's it

 Note: This server is optimized for personal use and utilizes a multithreaded worker pool for concurrency.
 It is not designed to support hundreds of concurrent users.